All Products

 Synchronization Types

-By default, Incremental Data Synchronization is selected.
-If you want to synchronize historical data, you must also select Full Data Synchronization.
+Incremental Data Synchronization is selected by default.
+To synchronize historical data, also select Full Data Synchronization.

 Processing Mode of Conflicting Tables

-• Precheck and Report Errors: checks whether the destination database is empty.
-If the destination database is empty, the precheck is passed.
-If the destination database is not empty, an error is returned during the precheck, and the data synchronization task cannot be started.
+• Precheck and Report Errors: checks whether data exists in the destination database.
+If no data exists in the destination database, the precheck is passed.
+If data exists in the destination database, an error is returned during the precheck, and the data synchronization instance cannot be started.

-• Ignore Errors and Proceed: skips the check for empty destination databases.
+• Ignore Errors and Proceed: skips the Check the existence of objects in the destination database. check item.

 Warning

-If you select Ignore Errors and Proceed, data records in the source instance overwrite the data records that have the same keys in the destination instance.
+If you select Ignore Errors and Proceed, data loss may occur in the destination database because data records in the source database overwrite the data records that have the same keys in the destination database.
 Proceed with caution.

 Source Objects